Carson City, Nevada – April 24, 2018

 Senior Vice President for Academic and Student Affairs at Laredo Community College in Laredo, Texas

 The candidates will visit the WNC community May 1-3.
 Each candidate will spend a full day on campus.
-Members of the community are invited to attend public forums for each candidate.
-Information on the forums can be found on the WNC President Search website.
+Members of the community were invited to attend public forums for each candidate.

 The WNC President Search Committee and the Advisory Committee will conduct face-to-face interviews with candidates on May 3.